GautamRaj-12/obsidian-git-sync/real-dev-squad/getting-started.md

 	     3. Failure to communicate in advance may result in the denial of extension requests.

 ## Second Step
 - After completing lift simulation.
-Go to `i-am-idle` channel.
+Go to `i-am-idle` channel and ask Ankush for a task.
--
+- You have to ask for a task following a proper formatting.
+- That formatting can be found in the